MICo-150K: A Comprehensive Dataset Advancing Multi-Image Composition: Appendix

-Since our evaluation relies on GPT-4o~\citep{openai2024gpt4ocard} to compute both the \textbf{PQ} (Perceptual Quality) and \textbf{SC} (Semantic Consistency) scores, a natural concern is the potential risk of \emph{evaluator–generator coupling}: if a generative model produces images whose style is similar to that of GPT-Image-1~\citep{openai2025gpt4o_image} (or when GPT-Image-1 itself is being evaluated), could such outputs receive artificially inflated scores?
+Since our evaluation relies on a VLM judge to compute both the \textbf{PQ} (Perceptual Quality) and \textbf{SC} (Semantic Consistency) scores, a natural concern is the potential risk of \emph{evaluator–generator coupling}: if a generative model produces images whose style is similar to that of GPT-Image-1~\citep{openai2025gpt4o_image} (or when GPT-Image-1 itself is being evaluated), could such outputs receive artificially inflated scores?
 Although prior works~\citep{wei2025tiif, hu2024ellaequipdiffusionmodels, wang2025videoverse, guo2025video} suggest that GPT-based evaluators do \textit{not} inherently favor GPT-generated content, we explicitly examine this possibility in the MICo evaluation setting.

 Following the procedure in Sec.~\ref{app:Model Style Homology Risk}, we sampled the same 108 non-De\&Re cases from MICo-Bench and obtained outputs from three models: GPT-Image-1~\citep{openai2025gpt4o_image}, Qwen-MICo, and Nano-Banana~\citep{google2024nanobanana}.
 For each case, we computed a {style distance} by measuring the DINOv2 feature distance between each model’s output and the output generated by GPT-Image-1 for the same case.